-The eldest fifth-generation Kaspar, Jason is the CFO of Kaspar Companies, the founder and CEO of Texas Precious Metals, and the CIO of Ark Fund Capital Management, a global asset management company.
+The eldest fifth-generation Kaspar, Jason is the CFO of Kaspar Companies, the Co-Founder of Texas Precious Metals, and the CIO of Ark Fund Capital Management, a global asset management company.
 Using the money he made from mowing lawns, Jason bought his first stock at the age of 13.
 As a high school student, he called his broker between class periods to buy and trade stocks.
 Jason graduated summa cum laude from Texas A&M University with a bachelor’s degree in both finance and accounting.
 Before settling down in Shiner, Texas, Jason lived in both New York City and Dallas, working as an investment research analyst for Highland Capital Management and a corporate restructuring analyst for FTI Consulting.
 With a firm foundation in his faith, Jason balances his enthusiasm for business by two-stepping and traveling on the weekends, and spending time with his two little ones.

 After running the office of Alcorn Production in Austin, Texas, Lori Malina began her career with Kaspar Companies as a receptionist.
 Lori quickly stood out as a tenacious worker who was capable of self-teaching herself anything from computer software programs to accounting practices.
 Familiarizing herself with every face in the company and gathering a firm understanding of the ins-and-outs of running the office, Lori became the perfect fit to be Kaspar Companies' comptroller.
 Lori keeps the office updated and running efficiently to ensure smooth processes throughout all the Kaspar Companies’ financial accounts of Kaspar Companies.